sirisian/ecmascript-types/references.md

 ref b = a[1]; // Rebinds b to a[1]; does not write a[0]
 ```

+`first(a)++` works because a call that returns a `ref` is not decayed in a position that consumes a *location*.
+There are two such positions: the operand of `++` or `--`, and the operand of a `ref` argument, so `g(ref first(a))` re-borrows the location the call returned and passes it straight on.
+Everywhere else the returned reference decays as usual — `let v = first(a)` copies the element's value, and `typeof first(a)` is the element's type.
+A call in one of these two positions whose return type is not a `ref` type is refused before the program runs where the type is known, and is a TypeError at the operation where it is not.

+Using a call as a plain assignment target, `first(a) = v`, is not part of this.
+It needs the assignment-target rules to tell a call that denotes a location from one that does not in every position a target can appear, which is a larger change than relaxing the one rule `++` needs; until then that position decays like any other.

+The location a `ref` return names can be anything the callee could reach, including one of its own locals.
+The collector owns the lifetime: an environment stays alive while anything refers to it, so a reference to a local outlives the call that made it for exactly the reason a closure over that local does.

 ## The escape rule

 Everything above rests on one rule: **a reference may not outlive the access that produced it.** The rule needs no checker, because the grammar and decay enforce it between them.
 The `ref e` form exists in exactly three places — an argument, a return, and the binding forms — so writing a reference into anything that stores, a variable on the right of `=`, a field, an array element, a collection, is not a type violation to detect but a sentence the language cannot say: a syntax error, rejected before the program runs.